 It’s impossible to visit Warsaw without speaking of its illustrious scientist.

-Our guide was proud to tell us about her and summarised the awards she has won for her work.
+Our guide was proud to tell us about her and summarised the multiple awards she has won for her work.

 Maria Salomea Skłodowska (November 7, 1867 – July 4, 1934)